JnyJny/SimpleCPU/README.md

 Once the instruction is decoded, it's time to execute the little program that implements the instruction.
-This little program is often called "microcode" and I've referred to the functions and methods that implement the SimpleCPU architecture's instruction set as "microcode" in both C and Python.
+This little program is often called microcode and I've referred to the functions and methods that implement the SimpleCPU architecture's instruction set as microcode in both C and Python.
 In C, each entry in the dispatch table has a pointer to the function that implements the instruction.
 In Python, the `CPU` class has methods that implement the instructions as